JamilaOUKHARIJANE/NeSy4PPM/README.rst

      docker pull jamilaoukharijane/nesy4ppm:latest
      docker run -it -p 8888:8888 jamilaoukharijane/nesy4ppm:latest

-3. Open http://127.0.0.1:8888/tree in your browser to launch Jupyter to run tutorial.
+3. Open Jupyter Notebook in your browser: navigate to http://127.0.0.1:8888/tree to access the NeSy4PPM code and tutorials.

 Usage
 =====